 Fitness experts all over the world rave about the benefits of squats.
 From strengthening your knees to improving your digestion, squats are one of the most revered exercises around.
-After a recent trip to Vietnam, I came home in awe of the Vietnamese people and their ability to rest in a squatted position for hours at a time.
+After some recent travel to Vietnam, I came home in awe, not just of Vietnam—one of the best places to visit in Asia in my book—but of the Vietnamese people and their ability to rest in a squatted position for hours at a time.
 This post is my tribute to the Vietnamese Squat.
 But first, here’s a short instructional video on how to do the Asian Squat.

 The Hawking Asian Squat